Funding opportunity

 We will handle personal data in line with UK data protection legislation and manage it securely.
 For more information, including how to exercise your rights, read our privacy notice.

-Engineering and Physical Sciences Research Council (EPSRC), as part of UKRI, will need to share the application and any personal information that it contains with Department for Science, Innovation and Technology (DSIT) and any other partner organisations, so that they can participate in the assessment process.
+EPSRC, as part of UKRI, will need to share the application and any personal information that it contains with Department for Science, Innovation and Technology (DSIT), so that they can participate in the assessment process.
 See more information on how DSIT uses personal information.

 Sensitive information